What we know: The number of foreigners killed, missing, abducted in Israel

 Several dual German-Israeli nationals were taken hostage, a German foreign ministry source said, according to news reports.

-Ireland: 1 missing
+Ireland: One missing

 An Irish-Israeli woman was confirmed missing by the Irish government.